Yoga Day: Beyond Asanas and the Importance of Indian Languages

 Why June 21st for Yoga Day?

-The United Nations declared June 21st as International Yoga Day in 2014, following a proposal by India’s Prime Minister, Narendra Modi.
-This date holds special significance as it marks the summer solstice, the longest day of the year in the Northern Hemisphere, symbolizing light, energy, and transformation.
-In yogic traditions, the solstice is considered a powerful time for spiritual practices, as the earth’s energy is believed to be at its peak.
-Additionally, it is believed that Adiyogi (Lord Shiva), the first yogi, began transmitting the knowledge of yoga to the Saptarishis (seven sages) on this day, making it a sacred occasion for yogic wisdom.
-The choice of this date bridges ancient tradition with modern global observance, reinforcing yoga’s timeless relevance.
+The United Nations declared June 21st as International Yoga Day in 2014.
+This followed a proposal by India’s Prime Minister, Narendra Modi.
+This date is significant as it marks the summer solstice, the longest day of the year in the Northern Hemisphere.
+The day symbolizes light, energy, and transformation.
+In yogic traditions as well, the solstice is a powerful time for spiritual practices.
+The ancients believed that the earth’s energy is at its peak during this time.
+Also, Adiyogi (Lord Shiva), thought of as the first yogi, is said to have begun transmitting the knowledge of yoga to the Saptarishis (seven sages) on this day.

 Yoga is More Than Just Asanas

-Many people equate yoga with physical postures, but Asanas are just one part of the eight limbs of Ashtanga Yoga, as outlined by Maharishi Patanjali in the Yoga Sutras.
-The eight limbs, known as Patanjali’s 8 Limbs of Yoga, provide a structured path to self-realization, encompassing ethical living, mental discipline, and spiritual awakening.
-These limbs are divided into two categories: "things you do" (active practices) and "things that happen to you" (states of being that arise from practice).
-Together, they form a comprehensive system for harmonizing body, mind, and soul.
+Many people equate yoga with physical postures, but Asanas are just one part of Ashtanga Yoga (literally the eight limbs), as outlined by Maharishi Patanjali in the Yoga Sutras.
+Patanjali’s 8 Limbs of Yoga, provide a structured path to self-realization.
+They speak about ethical living, mental discipline, and spiritual awakening.
+These limbs are divided into two categories: "things you do" (active practices) and "things that happen to you" (states of being that arise from that practice).
+Together, they are a prescription for living a healthier, happier and more harmonious life.
+The physical and spiritual components help not just the physical body, but also our emotional well-being and our very soul.

 The Eight Limbs Explained